 - The rise of the USSR with its atheistic, authoritarian and brutal ideology led many, in particular the Catholic Church, to see it as the main enemy and all who opposed it as less problematic.

 - The harsh treatment of Germany after WW1 led some to sympathise with its plight.

 - Oswald Mosley posed as an anti-War figure, notwithstanding the tendency of his movement to indulge in violence at every opportunity.

-- Like the Guild, fascism was opposed to both Capitalism / big business (albeit, as a slightly disguised form of anti-Semitism) and trade unions.
+- Like the Guild, fascism was opposed to both Big Business (albeit, as a slightly disguised form of anti-Semitism) and trade unions.

-- Anti-Semitism was rife in society, frequently arising as a result of a widespread habit of making broad and careless judgements about racial groups.
+- Anti-Semitism was rife in society, frequently arising as a result of a widespread habit of making broad and misguided judgments about racial groups.
 The reputations of both GK Chesterton and Hilaire Belloc have suffered in this respect.